SCRT-HQ/VaporShell/docs/glossary/New-VSKMSAlias.md

----
-layout: glossary
-title: New-VSKMSAlias
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSKMSAlias

 ## SYNOPSIS
-Adds an AWS::KMS::Alias resource to the template
+Adds an AWS::KMS::Alias resource to the template.
+The AWS::KMS::Alias resource specifies a display name for a customer master key: https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys (CMK in AWS Key Management Service (AWS KMS.
+You can use an alias to identify a CMK in cryptographic operations.

 ## SYNTAX